Archive for the 'essay' Category

 Essay by Brian Charles Clark

 As Robert Anton Wilson (the man, the modality, the moonmeld) indicated in undisclosed locations known only to a select few, and the Dogon of West Africa have known for thousands of years, cheese is of alien origin.
 The phrase “the moon is made of green cheese” is not just smoke blowing from the door of an opium den.
 Rather, it is a literal truth, one a world-wide conspiracy has sought to suppress for many moons.
 Cows are robots from space, implanted with soulful stares that have but one purpose: to disarm and befuddle the planet Earth’s population into thinking that they, and other udder-bearing beasts, are the sole source of milk and milk by-products.
 Which, in fact, they are.
-Continue Reading »
+Read the rest of this entry »

 Ezra Pound